kevinkrs/medata/newREADME.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Authors and acknowledgment
+The plugin and the underlying logic was developed by Kevin Kraus, Max Heydemann, Jan Effenberger, Jan Bode with the support of Merlin Knäble and Tim Rietz

+@IISM - Karlsruhe Institute of Technology

 ## License
 [MIT](LICENSE.md)